hkuangela/comp2113_survival_island/README.md

 7. *Burn*
 The player can *Burn* *Wood* to produce a distress signal.
 A boolean variable stores a value that indicates whether the player is successfully rescued or not.

+9.*Save the progress*
+The player may not finised the game at once.
+They can save their progress in the games through set their own username.

+9.*Input the progress*
+The player can countinue their games at the saving point through recall their username.
+The saving point will be changed if they save their new progress.

 ## 3. Features
 Features 1-5 are described below.